Myron Bolitar series: Myron Bolitar

 The series protagonist is a 31-year-old formerly renowned basketball player and is the owner of MB SportsReps (or simply MB Reps in later books), an agency representing sports stars and celebrities.
-Bolitar is 6 feet, 4 inches tall and considered handsome by many women.
+Bolitar is 6 feet, 4 inches tall and considered handsome by many people.

 As often referred to in the character's back-story, Myron's basketball talents were apparent as early as the 6th grade.
 He was highly recruited and chose Duke University at Durham, North Carolina; his teams won two NCAA titles in four years.
 The Boston Celtics drafted him in the first round, the eighth pick overall.
 His Boston Celtics jersey number was number 34.
 In a pre-season game against Washington Bullets, he suffered a shattered knee, which ended his basketball career.
 Myron then returned to college, studying at Harvard Law School, and eventually became a sports agent.

 Two regular supporting characters in the Myron Bolitar series are his best friend, Windsor Horne Lockwood III (better known as Win), and his assistant at MB SportReps, Esperanza Diaz.
 Win is an eccentric, philandering billionaire who frequently gets involved in Myron's cases.
 Win and Myron both studied taekwondo in a Korean dojang, though it is clear in the storylines that Win is far more advanced.
 Esperanza began as an assistant, but Myron makes her his partner in the seventh Bolitar novel (Darkest Fear) after Esperanza gets her law degree from New York University.

 Bolitar is depicted as being a good agent for his clients, taking care of their needs and wants while being careful to not exploit them like bigger agencies.
 He also helps out clients in times of personal need, which often puts him in the role of "accidental detective."
 His office space in the Locke-Horne Investments & Securities building is rented from Win and is located two floors below Win's.
 When Myron handles a client's career, he offers the client the choice of hiring Win for financial management.
 Win and Myron are both fans of Batman, often calling their transport the "Batmobile."

 Myron is from a Jewish background and dislikes his first name.
 He lived with his parents in the basement of his childhood home well into adulthood, not out of necessity but because he is very close to both of them.
 When his parents later moved south to a warmer climate, Myron bought their house.
 He also has a younger brother who died in a car crash and a nephew, Mickey, son of his late brother.
 His mother is a former lawyer herself, and his dad is a factory owner.

 His favorite drink is chocolate Yoo-Hoo.
 He is shown to have a self-deprecating humor and drives a Ford Taurus, sarcastically described as a chick trawler in the books.